djbartos93/Quartz/README.md

 ### SSO Provider

 This app has builtin SSO for a discourse forum.
-To use, change the name of sso_controler.rb.example to sso_controler.rb and edit the defaults
+To use, change the name of disourse_sso_controler.rb.example to discourse_sso_controler.rb and edit the defaults

 ### Deployment

+##Style development / css editing

+We are using Bulma as our css framework.
+To customize you will need to run npm install, npm run watch when editing your theme and npm run build when preparing for deployment.